 - The court lacked jurisdiction.25

 Very rarely.
-Once a person’s criminal record is sealed, some prosecutors and agencies may still view it but under very limited circumstances:
+Once the court seals your criminal record, some prosecutors and agencies may still view it but under very limited circumstances:

-- If the person’s charges were dismissed, a prosecutor may reopen his/her criminal record if the person is subsequently arrested for the same or a similar offense.
+- If the court dismissed your charges, a prosecutor may reopen your criminal record if law enforcement subsequently arrests you for the same or a similar offense.

-- If the person was convicted, a prosecutor or other criminal defendant may apply to reopen his/her criminal record in order to find information about other people involved in the crime.
+- If the court convicted you, a prosecutor or other criminal defendant may apply to reopen your criminal record in order to find information about other people involved in the crime.

-- Some agencies may inspect criminal record for specific purposes.
-For instance, the Gaming Control Board may view a person’s criminal record to determine his/her fitness to hold a gaming license.
+- Some agencies may inspect criminal records for specific purposes.
+For instance, the Gaming Control Board may view your criminal record to determine your fitness to hold a gaming license.

-And of course, a person may petition the court to inspect his/her own sealed criminal records.26
+Of course, you may petition the court to inspect your own sealed criminal records.26

 Sealing a criminal record makes it invisible.
 The record still exists, but most people can never find it.

 The meaning of “expunge” varies by state.
-In California, for example, an expungement updates a criminal record to indicate that probation is done and the case is dismissed.
+In California, for example, an expungement updates a criminal record to indicate that probation is done and the court dismissed the case.

 Some states such as California offer record expungments, but the state of Nevada does not.27

 Practically speaking, there is little difference between sealing and expunging.
-They both prevent (most) potential employers and the general public from finding a person’s criminal record.
+They both prevent (most) potential employers and the general public from finding your criminal record.